Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme

 \section{PAS stopping criterion}

 The stopping criterion in PAS has two components: one monitors the convergence of the predicted distribution shape, and the other monitors the convergence of the resulting MPM value.
-The first component is based on the mean absolute difference $E(j)$ between successive predicted distributions over a PoE range, $\mathbf{h^*_\text{ran}}(j-1)$ and $\mathbf{h^*_\text{ran}}(j)$ for iteration $j$.
+The criterion ignores iterations where a false positive sample was added.
+The first component is based on the mean absolute difference $E(j)$ between successive predicted distributions over an exceedance probability range, $\mathbf{h^*_\text{ran}}(j-1)$ and $\mathbf{h^*_\text{ran}}(j)$ for iteration $j$.
 This range is taken between $P_{\text{exp}}/2$ and $P_{\text{exp}}\cdot2$, to focus on the distribution shape around $P_{\text{exp}}$.
 Part one of the stopping criterion $\overline{E}_{K_1}(j)$ is then defined in \Cref{eqPAS:avMAE}, by taking the average $E(j)$ over the last $K_1$ iterations.
 This is done to ensure a smooth convergence.
-When $j<K_1$, all available iterations are used, but we set a convergence threshold at $K_1/2$ (convergence can only be declared after this number of iterations).
+When $j<K_1$, all available iterations are used, but we set a convergence threshold at $K_1/3$ (convergence can only be declared after this number of iterations).

 The second part is based on a convergence criterion on the coefficient of variation (COV) of the MPM value over the last $K_2$ iterations: $C_{K_2}(j)$.
 This is expressed in \Cref{eqPAS:cov}, where $\widehat{H}(j)$ is the MPM value predicted in iteration $j$.
 Again, we took the COV over the available iterations when $j<K_2$.